riok/mapperly/docs/docs/contributing/tests.md

 These unit tests usually test exactly one unit of code or one type of mapping by isolating its code and verifying the reported diagnostics and the emitted code.
-Unit tests are easy to debug (you can debug them like any other code), but be reminded that these kind of tests only run on the latest supported target framework.
+Unit tests are easy to debug (you can debug them like any other code), but be reminded that these kinds of tests only run on the latest supported target framework.

 The `TestSourceBuilder` class can be used to generate the source code of a Mapper class.
 The `TestHelper` class can be used to run the source generator and assert or snapshot the result.